Skip to content

 Working with Files and Images

-Method 1: File References (All Models)
+File References (All Models)

 Workflow:

-1. Upload file via Files API
+1. Upload file via Files API โ†’ receive file_id

-3. Model receives extracted content as context
+3. Model receives the content as context (text) or visual input (images)

 Limits: